divya661/Nobel_Prize_History_Data_Science/README.md

 Download the zip folder & unzip the folder downloaded

-2) Install the requirements by running the command in terminal:
+4) Install the requirements by running the command in terminal:
 ```
-pip install requirements.txt
+pip install -r requirements.txt
 ```
-3) Open the jupyter notebook and run the file 'nobel_prize_history.ipynb'
+5) Open the jupyter notebook and run the file 'nobel_prize_history.ipynb'